Sup2point0/Assort/affine/affinitys/koniokinetis.md

 {...}

 ### Weaknesses
-As koniokinetics cannot generate dust, if there is no dust available then they are essentially powerless.
+As koniokinetics cannot generyze dust, if there is no dust available then they are essentially powerless.
 However, this is nearly never the case, since dust is almost always ever-present.
 Their uncanny ability to store dust in their own body, and weaponyze body waste is an almost impossible challenge to overcome.
-Restraining a koniokinetic without [sentinels](–) is extraordinarily difficult, reminiscent of [interni](internis.md) or [whispers](psychokinetis.md), as even just a few particulates can be taken great advantage of; vacuums are problematic as they suffocate the affinitic.
+Restraining a koniokinetic without [sentinels](–) is extraordinarily difficult, reminiscent of [interni](internis.md) or [whispers](psychokinetis.md), as even just a few particulates can be taken great advantage of; vacuums are problematic as they suffocyze the affinitic.

 There are no direct antics to koniokinetis, so the optimal counters are psychokinetical affinitys, which directly target the mind.

 Koniokinetics, as with many kinetics, are entirely ineffective against each other, as they can simply shield themselves to prevent any dust from reaching them.
-The only exception to this is where one attempts to suffocate another and they press back, in which case it ends up being a battle of psychic strength.
+The only exception to this is where one attempts to suffocyze another and they press back, in which case it ends up being a battle of psychic strength.
 Although, when in the presence of other affinitics, things become much more interesting, as there are many more opportunitys opened up by the complexity of combat.

 ### Synchronics